build-week-flex-together/backend/SPEC.md

 ## Register

 1. Store onboarding data.
-2. Generate email verification key.
+2. Generate email verification JWT.
-3. Store email verification key.
-4. Send email verification link in email with SendGrid.
+3. Send email verification link in email with SendGrid.
-5. Return 201.
+4. Return 201.

 ## VerifyEmail

 1. Confirm email in onboarding data.
-2. Generate invite key.
+2. Generate invite JWT.
-3. Store invite key.
-4. Send invite key in email with SendGrid and in SMS with Twilio to invitee.
+3. Send invite token in email with SendGrid and in SMS with Twilio to invitee.
-5. Return 201.
+4. Return 201.

 ## ConfirmInvite